What Are PAS 24 Doors? Security & Building Regs Explained

 What Are PAS 24 Doors?
 Security & Building Regs Explained | KJM Group

-A comprehensive guide to UK door security standards
+A comprehensive homeowner’s guide to UK door security standards, testing procedures, and planning rules.

 📌 The 30-Second Summary

-PAS 24 is a publicly available specification detailing the enhanced security performance requirements for doors and windows in the UK.
-Designed by the British Standards Institution (BSI), it guarantees that a doorset has been rigorously tested to withstand attacks from opportunistic burglars using common tools.
-If you are building a new home or an extension, fitting PAS 24 compliant doors is a strict legal requirement under Document Q of the Building Regulations.
+If you are wondering exactly what does pas 24 compliant mean, it is a publicly available specification detailing enhanced security performance requirements for doors and windows in the UK.
+Designed by the British Standards Institution (BSI), it guarantees that a complete doorset has been rigorously tested to withstand brutal attacks from opportunistic burglars using common tools.
+Importantly, if you are building a new home or an extension, meeting PAS 24 door requirements is a strict legal requirement under Document Q of the Building Regulations.

 1. What Exactly is PAS 24?

-When you purchase a new front door, you want absolute peace of mind that it will keep intruders out.
-But how do you separate marketing claims from actual, proven security?
+When you purchase a new front door or set of bifolds, you want absolute peace of mind that it will effectively keep intruders out.
+But how do you actually separate clever marketing claims from proven physical security?

-That is where PAS 24 comes in.
-Standing for Publicly Available Specification 24, it is an industry-standard testing method developed by the BSI Group.
-It provides a universal benchmark for measuring how well a doorset—which includes the door leaf, the frame, the hinges, and the locks all working together as a single unit—resists physical attacks.
+That is precisely where PAS 24 comes in.
+Standing for Publicly Available Specification 24, it is an industry-standard testing method developed and overseen by the BSI Group.
+It provides a universal benchmark for measuring exactly how well a complete doorset—which includes the door leaf, the structural frame, the hinges, and the locks all working together as a single unit—resists physical attacks.

 An agate grey aluminium door and side light meeting PAS 24 security standards

-To achieve PAS 24 certification, the entire doorset must pass rigorous independent testing.
+To successfully achieve PAS 24 certification, the entire doorset must pass rigorous independent destruction testing.

 2. The Anatomy of a PAS 24 Door

-A door cannot pass the rigorous PAS 24 tests by accident.
-It requires meticulous engineering.
-While designs vary between manufacturers, a certified PAS 24 composite or uPVC door will generally feature the following highly specified components:
+A door cannot pass the intense PAS 24 tests by accident or luck.
+It requires meticulous, heavy-duty engineering.
+While exact designs naturally vary between manufacturers, a certified PAS 24 composite or aluminium door will generally feature the following highly specified components:

-• 3-Star Anti-Snap Cylinders: Standard lock cylinders are a major weak point.
-PAS 24 doors utilise advanced cylinders designed to snap at a predetermined sacrificial point if attacked, leaving the core lock intact and engaged.
+• 3-Star Anti-Snap Cylinders: Standard, cheap lock cylinders are a major weak point.
+PAS 24 doors actively utilise advanced cylinders designed to intelligently snap at a predetermined sacrificial point if attacked, successfully leaving the core lock intact and engaged.

-• Multi-Point Locking Systems: Instead of a single latch, these doors lock at multiple points simultaneously along the frame, typically using heavy-duty steel hooks and deadbolts.
+• Multi-Point Locking Systems: Instead of relying on a single flimsy latch, these doors lock at multiple points simultaneously along the frame, typically using heavy-duty steel hooks and deadbolts.

 3. How is a PAS 24 Door Tested?

-A PAS 24 certificate is not handed out lightly.
-The testing is specifically designed to replicate the exact methods used by an opportunistic burglar who is trying to gain entry quickly and quietly.
+A PAS 24 certificate is never handed out lightly.
+The testing protocol is specifically designed to replicate the exact methods used by an opportunistic burglar attempting to gain entry quickly and quietly.
 The tests are brutal and include:

 🛠️ Manual Manipulation

-Assessors spend a total of 15 minutes attempting to manipulate the lock cylinders, hinges, and hardware using a specific toolkit (including craft knives, screwdrivers, and levers).
-No single attack method can last longer than 3 continuous minutes.
+Professional assessors spend a total of 15 minutes actively attempting to manipulate the lock cylinders, hinges, and hardware using a specific toolkit (including craft knives, screwdrivers, and levers).
+Critically, no single attack method can last longer than 3 continuous minutes.

 💥 Physical Impact

-Heavy weights are swung like a pendulum into the door leaf.
-This includes a 30kg soft sandbag to simulate a shoulder barge, and a 50kg hard body impact test to simulate aggressive kicking and battering at the locking points.
+Heavy weights are aggressively swung like a pendulum directly into the door leaf.
+This includes a 30kg soft sandbag to simulate a powerful shoulder barge, and a 50kg hard body impact test to simulate aggressive kicking and battering at the locking points.

-In addition to these, hydraulic rams apply intense pressure (Mechanical Loading) to the corners and locking points of the door to see if the frame will buckle or the locks will disengage.
+In addition to these, powerful hydraulic rams apply intense pressure (Mechanical Loading) to the corners and locking points of the door to see if the frame will buckle or the locks will ultimately disengage.

 4. PAS 24 vs Secured by Design (SBD)

-Homeowners often see “PAS 24” and “Secured by Design” used interchangeably, but they are slightly different:
+Homeowners often see the terms “PAS 24” and “Secured by Design” used interchangeably in brochures, but they are slightly different entities:

-• PAS 24 is the actual physical testing standard and benchmark.
+• PAS 24 is the actual physical testing standard and technical benchmark.

-• Secured by Design (SBD) is an official UK Police initiative aimed at designing out crime.
+• Secured by Design (SBD) is an official, highly respected UK Police initiative aimed at designing out crime.
+You can read more about their mission at Secured by Design External.

-To be awarded the Secured by Design Police Preferred Specification, a door manufacturer must prove that their product meets PAS 24.
-Simply put: PAS 24 is the exam, and Secured by Design is the gold star you get for passing it.
+To be awarded the coveted Secured by Design Police Preferred Specification, a door manufacturer must comprehensively prove that their product meets PAS 24.
+Simply put: PAS 24 is the difficult exam, and Secured by Design is the official gold star you get for passing it.

 5. Is PAS 24 a Legal Requirement?
 (Document Q)

-The short answer is: It depends on your property.
+The short answer is: It depends entirely on your property.

-Under Approved Document Q of the UK Building Regulations (introduced in 2015), all easily accessible doors and windows supplied to new build properties must meet PAS 24 security standards.
-This includes:
+Under Document Q building regulations doors (introduced in 2015), all easily accessible doors and windows supplied to new build properties must legally meet PAS 24 security standards.
+This explicitly includes:

 • Dwellings created by a “material change of use” (e.g., converting an agricultural barn or a commercial office into a residential home).

-If you are building an extension or simply replacing an old uPVC or timber door on an existing property, you are not legally obligated to upgrade to a PAS 24 certified door (unless the original door was already certified).
-However, as a trusted installer, we strongly advise homeowners to insist on PAS 24 products regardless of the regulations, to ensure the ultimate protection for their families and possessions.
+Many homeowners ask: is pas 24 a legal requirement for replacement doors?
+If you are simply replacing an old uPVC or timber door on an existing property, you are not legally obligated to upgrade to a PAS 24 certified door (unless the original door was already certified).
+However, as a trusted installer, we strongly advise homeowners to insist on PAS 24 products regardless of the regulations, to ensure the ultimate protection against break-ins.

-If you are researching high-end aluminium doors or steel security doors, you might see them advertised as meeting RC2 or RC3 standards instead of PAS 24.
+If you are actively researching high-end aluminium doors or steel security doors, you might see them advertised as meeting RC2 or RC3 standards instead of PAS 24.
+When comparing the rc2 vs pas 24 security standard, it helps to look at their origins.

 Standard Origin Testing Focus

-While Hampshire generally enjoys lower crime rates than major urban hubs, opportunistic burglaries remain a reality.
-Modern intruders often target older uPVC doors with outdated, protruding lock cylinders that can be snapped in under 30 seconds.
+While Hampshire generally enjoys lower crime rates than major urban hubs like London, opportunistic burglaries remain a persistent reality.
+Modern intruders often bypass glass entirely and target older uPVC doors with outdated, protruding lock cylinders that can be physically snapped in under 30 seconds.

-By upgrading to a PAS 24 certified Composite Door, you eliminate these vulnerabilities.
-Our composite doors combine a high-density core with an impact-resistant GRP (Glass Reinforced Plastic) skin and anti-snap, anti-drill locking cylinders, providing an impenetrable barrier against local crime.
+If you are looking for pas 24 composite doors Hampshire, upgrading eliminates these specific vulnerabilities.
+Our installed composite doors combine a high-density core with an impact-resistant GRP (Glass Reinforced Plastic) skin and anti-snap, anti-drill locking cylinders, providing an impenetrable barrier against local crime.

 A PAS 24 door is a complete doorset (including the frame, hinges, and locks) that has been independently tested by the British Standards Institution to withstand various forms of opportunistic physical attack, guaranteeing a high level of residential security.